American eel: Life cycle

 The leptocephalus is the larval form, a stage strikingly different from the adult form the eels will grow into.
-Leptocephali are transparent with a small pointed head and large teeth and are frequently described "leaf-like".
+Leptocephali are transparent with a small pointed head and large teeth and are frequently described as "leaf-like".
 The laterally compressed larvae are passively transported west and north to the coastal waters on the eastern coast of North America, by the surface currents of the Gulf Stream system, a journey that will last between 7 and 12 months.
 Vertical distribution is usually restricted to the upper 350 m of the ocean.
 Growth has been evaluated at about 0.21 to 0.38 mm per day.